 Know your place (at work)

-In the space where I'd written my proper job title, the admin person at work suggested I should erase it and just put 'employee'.
+In the space where I'd written my proper job title, the person who deals with admin at work suggested I should erase it and just put 'employee'.
 There were no problems with doing that - I got my new visa.
 No delays, no questions.

-Immigration doesn't tend to care what exactly your job is.
-They care that you're here legally, and that you're doing work under the scope of your visa category.
-Actual title... meh.
+Immigration doesn't tend to care what exactly your job title is.
+They care that you're here legally, and that you're doing work that comes under the scope of your visa category.
+Actual name of your job... meh.

-Not putting down your full job title isn't going to count against you.
-But for a work visa, definitely write that you're employed.
+Not putting down your full job title isn't going to count against you, as long as you can prove you're employed and meeting your visa conditions.

 Know your place (in Japan's visa hierarchy)

 On the other hand, for 'current visa type' you need to write out the whole thing.